Yosef Shlomo Kahaneman: Biography

 Kahaneman wrote Talmudic commentaries and an exegesis on the Passover Haggadah, though these - together with transcripts of his lessons - were published only after his death.

 Opinion on State of Israel and Zionism

 In contrast to the prevalent Haredi opposition to Zionism, Kahaneman showed signs of support for the State of Israel.
-He found important the religious establishment of the State of Israel after the experience of Holocaust.
-He believed it was the plan of God.
-He is known for insisting that the flag of Israel be flown outside of the Ponevezh Yeshiva on Israel's Independence Day (a practice still continued to this day).
+He considered the establishment of the State of Israel to have religious significance, especially after the experience of the Holocaust, believing it was God's plan.
+He is known for insisting that the flag of Israel be flown outside of the Ponevezh Yeshiva on Israel's Independence Day.
 He also refrained from saying the Tachanun prayer - a daily prayer of penitence - on that day, as a sign of celebration.

-Kahaneman was also approached - among a few others - by David Ben-Gurion, the Israeli Prime Minister - to help answer the question on the definition of "Jew" for the State of Israel.
-In his reply, Kahaneman wrote: "I see the vision of the return to Zion in our generation as the revelation of the light of divine providence, which strengthens our hand and accompanies us through the evil waters which have risen against us … I see miracles every moment, every hour!
-I am sure that His Honor [i.e., Ben-Gurion] sees these things as I do, in the same way as these miracles are seen by the ship's captain standing at the wheel of his ship."

-Following Israel's military victories during the Six Day War, he published an article in which he praised these as "obvious miracles", adding that "even blind people can sense palpable miracles... the miracles, wonders, salvations... the comforts and battles" and called upon recognizing them as such and observing the "wondrous period".
+He said in an article that Israel's military victories during the Six Day War "obvious miracles", and that "even blind people can sense palpable miracles... the miracles, wonders, salvations... the comforts and battles".
+Kahaneman opposed the idolization of the Israeli warrior, seen as tough in contrast to Holocaust victims seen as enfeebled.